-In this appendix we assume that the lender can commit to debt forgiveness and describe the equilibrium after a mass default under the assumption that debt forgiveness is feasible.
+In this appendix, we assume that the lender can commit to debt forgiveness.
+We then describe the equilibrium after a mass default.

-In this Appendix we eliminate Assumption 4 - 1 and assume that the lender can forgive the debt of defaulters.
-We consider two stage bargaining when the firm default on the debt:
+In this appendix, we eliminate Assumption 4-1 and assume that the lender can forgive the debt of defaulters.
+We consider the following two-stage bargaining when the firm defaults on its debt:

-- The lender and the firm negotiate whether or not to forgive the debt.
-If they agree on repayment f, the firm continues as a normal firm after repaying f. - If they do not agree on debt forgiveness, they bargain whether to allow the firm to continue as a debt-ridden firm or to liquidate it.
+• The lender and the firm negotiate whether or not to forgive the debt.
+If they agree on repayment f, the firm continues as a normal firm after repaying f. • If they do not agree on debt forgiveness, they bargain whether to allow the firm to continue as a debt-ridden firm or to liquidate it.

-We show in what follows that the borrowing constraint for a normal firm is tighter when debt forgiveness is feasible, and that if a mass default described in Section 3.3 occurs in period t all defaulters return to normal firms in period t + 1 by debt forgiveness.
+We show in what follows that the borrowing constraint for a normal firm is tighter when debt forgiveness is feasible.
+Furthermore, if the mass default described in Section 3.3 occurs in period t, all defaulters return to normal firms in period t + 1 through debt forgiveness.